 If you are in Ottawa, you can watch committee meetings in person*.
 A meeting notice for each committee is posted on the Senate’s website and shows when and where the meeting is taking place.
 If you’re planning on visiting, you can check out this quick guide to security screening processes at the Senate.
 You can also tune in remotely through Senate ParlVU, which offers live and on-demand streams of all Senate proceedings.

 Witnesses are invited directly by committees to participate in a study.
-If you are interested in appearing before a committee or making a written submission on a specific study, you may make a request by contacting the clerk.
-Learn more about how to participate in a Senate committee study (PDF).
+If you are interested in appearing before a committee or making a written submission on a specific study, you are invited to review the information provided on the For witnesses page.

-*Public access to on-site meetings is subject to restrictions due to the ongoing public health situation.
+*Public access to on-site meetings may be subject to restrictions due to the ongoing public health situation.
 Audio or audiovisual recordings of public committee meetings can always be accessed online.